 Andrew recently retired from his post as a lecturer at Plymouth University where he taught Navigation and Maritime Science.
 Prior to that he worked in industry in a variety of roles.
-He is a Chartered Meteorologist and qualified as an RYA/MCA Yachtmaster Offshore and RYA Shorebased Instructor.
-Andrew volunteers as a Hawk skipper and helps to deliver our RYA courses.
+He is a Chartered Meteorologist and qualified as an RYA/MCA Yachtmaster Offshore, Advanced Powerboat and Shorebased Instructor.
+Andrew volunteers as a skipper for Friendship and Hawk 20s, as well as helping to deliver our RYA courses.

 “I have always admired and respected the work which Horizons do for disadvantaged and disabled young people and the difference which having the opportunity to go out on the water can make to their lives.
 I am delighted to be able to support this local Charity.”

 Alison was the Member of Parliament for Plymouth Moor View and Plymouth Devonport from 2005 until 2015.
 During that time she was also Shadow Minister for Defence and spent time with the Royal Navy as a member of the Armed Forces Parliamentary Scheme.
 As a constituency MP she worked closely with local charities and voluntary organisations as well as maintaining a close interest in the Marine sector.

 “I feel very fortunate to be part of an organisation like Horizons, which provides a fun and safe environment for young people to experience not only being out on the water, but also learning to be part of a team of other children and adults.
 Becoming a trustee of such an organisation is a great privilege.”.